Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

+The above equality shows that by throwing out the outcome $A_{k_1}$, the system acts as if no clipping projection was performed, which reclaims the original Markov chain $R - W - X$. \begin{remark} The importance of this second scenario is revealed in the next subsection while proving the rate inequalities.
+It is needed to establish a single probability space in which both unclipped outcome $W$ and $A_{k_1}$ exist.
+However, in reality, the continuous protocol only employs the first scenario. \end{remark}

-In this approach, the data processing inequality does not directly apply to the system.
-Therefore we must prove the following lemma: \begin{lemma} Suppose that we have a Quantum Markov chain of the form $R-W-X$ satisfying the conditions in Theorem \ref{th:continuous-theorem}.
-Then by using the alternative clipping method as described by \eqref{eq:Markov-chain-alternative-method}, the clipped states still satisfy the following rate inequalities in the asymptotic regime
+As we had to define a separate Markov chain, we cannot directly harness the data processing inequality to prove the rate inequalities for the quantized and clipped systems.
+Therefore we provide the following proposition to show the rate inequalities still hold after clipping and quantization. \begin{proposition} Suppose having a quantum Markov chain of the form $R-W-X$ satisfying the conditions in Theorem \ref{th:continuous-theorem}.
+Using the new clipping method as described by \eqref{eq:Markov-chain-alternative-method}, the clipped states still satisfy the following rate inequalities in the asymptotic regime